yashikapatil27/Calorie-Counter-Application/README.md

 # Calorie Counter Application
-CIS552- Project Work for Summer 2024: Calorie Counter Application using MongoDB for food tracking and caloric analysis.
+CIS552 - Project Work for Summer 2024: Calorie Counter Application using **MongoDB** for food tracking and caloric analysis.

-This repository contains the source code and project report for a Calorie Counter Application which utilizes MongoDB for efficient data management, allowing users to track food intake, log calories, and gain insights into their nutritional consumption patterns.
+This repository contains the source code and project report for a Calorie Counter Application which utilizes **MongoDB** for efficient data management, allowing users to track food intake, log calories, and gain insights into their nutritional consumption patterns.
+The application leverages **PyMongo** for CRUD (Create, Read, Update, Delete) operations on the MongoDB database.

 ---